civican/legisinfo/44-1/bills/C-18/bill_text.md

     **entity** includes a corporation or a trust, partnership, fund, joint venture or any other unincorporated association or organization. (**entité**)

-    **Indigenous news outlet** means an undertaking or any distinct part of an undertaking, such as a section of a newspaper, whose primary purpose is to produce news content and that
+    **Indigenous news outlet** means an undertaking or any distinct part of an undertaking whose primary purpose is to produce news content and that

     is operated by an individual who belongs to an Indigenous group, community or people; and